 The relatively new VPN provider Surfshark has made some major waves since its launch in 2018 and has already become one of the more popular VPNs on the market.

-In a short period of time, Surfshark has amassed a sizable server network and includes a wide range of features in its easy-to-use service.
+In a short period of time, Surfshark has amassed a sizable server network.
+It also includes a wide range of features in its easy-to-use service and is one of the best VPNs for beginners.
 Many VPNs have few features, but Surfshark is unique in that it bundles a wide selection of them into a single package that’s accessible for VPN beginners.

 Surfshark’s multi-hop feature is a noteworthy example in the double VPN category.
 The Surfshark client includes a multi-hop tab with a selection of two VPN servers that have been joined together to create a double VPN connection.